- OS X 10.10 Yosemite

 - CCC will not backup directly to optical media (e.g. CD-ROM or DVD-ROM)

-- WebDAV and FTP protocols are not supported
+- WebDAV, FTP, NFS and other "cloud" destinations are not supported